guigsc/design-pattern-study/DesignPatternStudy/DesignPatterStudy.Creational.Factory.Basic/readme.md

 ﻿# Factory design pattern (basic)

-Factory is a creation design pattern which is used to create different implementation objects of the same type
+Factory is a creational design pattern which is used to create different implementation objects of the same type

 ### Purpose
 This project tries to show an example of basic factory design pattern, using switch/cases.